-Hemp seeds are one of the bi products of farming industrial hemp and is a great source of plant-based nutrients.
+Hemp seeds are one of the by-products of farming industrial hemp and is a great source of plant-based nutrients.
 The seed can be processed into several different food products such as hemp oil, flour, protein, and hemp hearts.
-This environmentally friendly crop is great planet and you.
+This environmentally friendly crop is great for the planet, and almost as importantly - you.

-When it comes to cooking with hemp you can use the flour as a gluten free and keto friendly replacement to conventional flour, the oil in salad dressings much like olive oil.
-The protein can be used a plant-based replacement to whey in shakes and smoothies.
-The hemp hearts can be used to make hemp milk or sprinkled into or onto anything you can think of, savoury or sweet.
+When it comes to cooking with hemp you can use the flour as a gluten free and keto friendly replacement to conventional flour, and the oil in salad dressings much like olive oil.
+The protein can be used a plant-based replacement to whey in shakes and smoothies and he hemp hearts can be used to make hemp milk or sprinkled into or onto anything you can think of - savoury or sweet.

-Here are five recipes you can try at home using some of Country Boys Collectives hemp range:
+Here are a few recipes you can try at home using some of Country Boys Collectives hemp range:

 Yield: 4/6 cookies

 - 96g whole grain flour (try using hemp flour)

 - 1 tsp baking powder

 - ½ tsp salt

 - 2 Tbsp coconut oil